bmedicke/REED/radare2/readme.md

 In visual mode you use keyboard shortcuts.
 Press `??` to get the full list.
 You can still execute commands with `:` though, just like in Vim.
+You can continue to execute commands or close the prompt with `ctrl-d` or sending an empty line.

 # scripting with `r2pipe`